ChocolateElemental on Jan 6th 2019 at 9:35:05 AM

 Page Type: trope

-Almost nothing starts off as great as they should, which is considered to be a rocky upstart.
-As long as people listen to feedback about the flaws in terms of quality, this is when all the magic happens; the quality has been mended.
+Almost nothing starts off as great as they should, which is considered to be a rocky start.
+As long as people listen to feedback about the flaws in terms of quality, this is when all the magic happens; the quality has been fixed.
 Despite the quality being formerly bad in terms of history telling, people are now pleased that some of the company members alike are capable of proving themselves that they're capable of fixing them.

 Another fact that should be noted is that a series or show can have its quality improved by simply continuing making episodes, seasons, and movies that are of high quality, which in turn earns back the audience.